DominikHorn/esp8266-rgb-led-strip/README.md

 ## My components/setup:
 * 1x esp8266.
-I prefer the NodeMCU version because it's PCB comes with a USB controlling unit and port inbuilt.
+I prefer the NodeMCU version because it's PCB comes with a USB controlling unit and port built in.
 This allows for fast debugging and most importantly you may reflash easily even after soldering.
 Alternatively you can use a standard ESP8266 with a programmer unit, and solder only a mount to your custom pcb.
 * 1x RGB LED Strip